Noodles. A staple in almost every culture in Asian cuisine.

 My bowl of noodles came within minutes, steam rising from the surface.
 Their bestseller (above) is the Superior Soup Bursting Meat Ball (RM10.40), so called coz the inside is filled with a savoury broth (be careful when biting into it lest you want a burnt tongue!).

-The balls were huge (wink), springy and I enjoyed nibbling into one corner and sucking the broth out (this sentence sounds really wrong but whatever).
+The balls were huge, springy and I enjoyed nibbling into one corner and slurping up the broth.
 The soup was also phenomenal – I could really taste the Chinese wine in it, but not to the point that it overpowered everything else.

 Noodles were silky with a slight bite, but can be slurped easily.
 Chopped parsley added a hint of fragrance.
 Bokchoy was also thick and fat.
 Now I know why their outlets are so popular!